 (The traditional tree and real candles)

-The Christkind is the traditional gift bringer: a manifestation of Jesus as a child or an angel, often represented with golden locks and the obligatory wings.
+The Christkind is the gift bringer: a manifestation of Jesus as a child or an angel, often represented with golden locks and the obligatory wings.

 When the bell rings, the kids enter the room and marvel at the magical transformation.
 Or just make a beeline for the presents.